 The team includes:

-Rameck R. Hunt, MD, FACP - Medical Director of the Weight Management Program, who is board certified in internal medicine and specializes in obesity medicine.
+Rameck R. Hunt, MD, FACP – Medical Director of the Weight Management Program, who is board certified in internal medicine and specializes in weight loss

-Mark R. Schwartz, MD - Board certified in Internal Medicine and provides care for patients in the UMCP Weight Management Program.
+Mark R. Schwartz, MD – Board certified in internal medicine and provides care for patients in the PMC Weight Management Program

-Karina K. Lee, MD - Board certified in Internal Medicine and provides care for patients in the UMCP Weight Management Program.
+Karina K. Lee, MD – Board certified in internal medicine and provides care for patients in the PMC Weight Management Program

-Registered dietitian - who designs an individualized nutritional plan, including meal replacement options and sample recipes and conducts group tours of the grocery store.
+Registered Dietitian – designs an individualized nutritional plan, including meal replacement options and sample recipes, and conducts group tours of the grocery store

-Behavioral health professional - who helps with behavior modification, coping mechanisms and motivation.
-There are also group sessions.
+Behavioral Health Professional – helps with behavior modification, coping mechanisms and motivation; also conducts group sessions

-Fitness trainer - who runs group exercises with program participants two times per week.
+Fitness Trainer – runs group exercises with program participants two times per week.

 A Comprehensive Approach

-Our goal is for you to lose at least 10% of your body weight - the level of weight loss that will positively impact your health.
-Beyond a 10% loss is even better for your health.
+Our goal is for you to lose at least 10 percent of your body weight — the level of weight loss that will positively impact your health.
+Beyond a 10 percent loss is even better for your health.
 We surround you with information, advice, support and expertise: